 Focusing on the verbal case, Abrusán 2011 proposes instead that entailments that are not about the event time of the verb get presupposed (this is motivated by considerations on attention, as only entailments that are about the event time are taken to be the main point of such constructions).
-In the case of change of state verbs, which will be of some importance below, Abrusán's theory works as in (62).
+In the case of change of state verbs, which will matter below, Abrusán's theory works as in (57).

-(62) a.
-John stopped smoking at $t_1$ .
+- (57) a.
+John stopped smoking at t_1 .

 - b.
-Entailment 1: John does not smoke at t1 - c.
-Entailment 2: John smoked at $t_2$ (where $t_2$ is some contextually given interval before $t_1$ )
+Entailment 1: John does not smoke at t1

-The simplified representation in (62)a, with event time $t_1$ , comes with several entailments, two of which are stated in (62)b,c.
-Entailment 1 is about event time $t_1$ and thus it does not get presupposed.
-By contrast, Entailment 2 is not about event time $t_1$ and thus it gets presupposed.
+- c.
+Entailment 2: John smoked at t2(where t2 is some contextually given interval before t1)

+The simplified representation in (57)a, with event time t_1 , comes with several entailments, two of which are stated in (57)b,c.
+Entailment 1 is about event time t_1 and thus it does not get presupposed.
+By contrast, Entailment 2 is not about event time t_1 and thus it gets presupposed.
 In order to make the account predictive, Abrusán develops a theory of 'aboutness'.
-Its details do not bear on the rest of our discussion and thus we can rely on an intuitive understanding of that notion in what follows.
+Its details do not bear on the rest of our discussion and thus we can rely on an intuitive understanding of that notion in what follows.33